Wavyr/.github/profile/README.md

-# Welcome
+# Hi!

 Wavyr is building a family of iconic software products that enable people to create and share their best work.

-Follow this Github account to see our latest work and work with our technologies.
+Follow this Github account for some our OSS tech.